1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 Pops of Red

-pledge your allegiance to Ferrari with pops of fiery race car red embodying passion and peak performance
+pledge your allegiance to Ferrari with pops of fiery racecar red embodying passion and peak performance

-Monaco is certainly somewhere you can visit if that’s not your reality, but to really indulge in the unique luxuries the country has to offer, you’ve got to put your money where your mouth is.
-The good news for us regular folk is that it’s an extremely easy day—or even half-day—trip from Nice, so if you’ve got time to spare in the French Riviera you might as well make the visit!
+Monaco is certainly somewhere you can visit if that’s not your reality, but to really indulge in the unique luxuries this country has to offer, you’ve got to put your money where your mouth is.
+The good news for regular folk is that it’s an extremely easy day—or even half-day—trip from Nice, so if you’ve got time to spare in the French Riviera you might as well make the visit!
 Consider it a once-in-a-lifetime opportunity to check a new country off your bucket list without having to bring your passport!

-When the time is right, I’ll be back in Monte Carlo prepared to shop, gamble, and spend to my heart’s content—it’s inevitable if I’m going to achieve my goal of dining at every Nobu location around the world 😉
+When the time is right, I’ll be back in Monte Carlo prepared to shop, gamble, and spend to my heart’s content—it’s inevitable if I’m going to achieve my goal of dining at every Nobu location around the world!

-✺ TRAVEL TOOLS ✺
+TRAVEL TOOLS

 Monaco Customized Map (Google Maps)

-✺ ABOUT ME ✺
+ABOUT ME

 Hi, I’m Ashley.
 I’m determined to see the world.
 All of it.
 Are you coming with?